ningxie1991/ASE/README.md

 ### CI/CD

 **GitHub Actions** is used to automate the CI/CD pipeline.
 It is mainly used for the convenience of building, testing, and deploying the code straight from GitHub.
 In addition, it includes workflow templates, that were useful as a starting point and to save time.
+CI/CD scripts can be found in <a href="https://github.com/ningxie1991/AScout/tree/main/.github/workflows"> github workflows </a>.

 ### Testing

 The back end testing environment is composed of **JUnit** for writing unit tests and **JaCoCo** for code coverage metrics.
 The front end testing environment uses the React testing library.
 In addition, **SonarQube** is used for automatic static code analysis.
-The testing environments are integrated to run in the GitHub Actions workflows.
+The testing environments are integrated to run in the GitHub Actions workflows <a href="https://github.com/ningxie1991/AScout/blob/develop/.github/workflows/CI-SonarCloud-browse-service.yml"> (example) </a>.

 More details about testing and CI/CD can be found in <a href="https://github.com/ningxie1991/AScout/wiki/Testing-and-Continuous-Integration"> Wiki - Testing and Continuous Integration </a>.